Autoferry/autoferry.github.io/_posts/2022-04-02-non-single-shot.md

 * Evaluate performance using several measures.
 Precision-recall or receiver-operating-characteristic should be among these.

+## Autoferry

+The candidate will be associated with the [AUTOFERRY] project, which is about the concept of small autonomous passenger ferries in urban areas as a more flexible and environmentally-friendly alternative to bridges or manned ferries.
+The candidate will also collaborate with researchers in [SFI AUTOSHIP], which is an 8-years research-based innovation centre that will contribute to Norwegian players taking a leading role in the development of autonomous ships for safe and sustainable operations.

 ## Contact
 Supervisor: [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo).
 ## Prerequisites